Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Concluding remarks

 \subsection{Characterization of graphs admitting double and related traces}

-Theorem~\ref{thm:main} also concludes the characterization of graphs admitting (parallel and antiparallel) double, stable, and strong traces, a problem which was first posed in~\cite{kl-2013}.
+Theorem~\ref{thm:main} also concludes the characterization of graphs admitting (parallel and antiparallel) double, stable, and strong traces, a problem which was first posed by Klav\v zar and Rus (2013).
 Conditions required for graphs to admit double and related traces are collected in Table~\ref{tab:conditions}.
 Note again that all the graphs considered are finite and connected.
 For the sake of clarity of presentation, a spanning tree $T$ of graph $G$ such that each component of the co-tree $G-E(T)$ is even is denoted with $XT$, while a spanning tree $T'$ such that each odd component of the co-tree $G-E(T')$ contains a vertex of degree at least $d$ is denoted with $XT(d)$.